Evankemp07/fpp-Homekit/README.md

 ## Usage

-1. **Configure Playlist**: Go to Configuration page and select which playlist should start when HomeKit turns the light ON
+1. **Configure Playlist**: On the Status page, select which playlist should start when HomeKit turns the light ON
 2. **Pair with HomeKit**: On the Status page, scan the QR code with your iPhone/iPad using the Home app
 3. **Control FPP**: Once paired, control FPP from the Home app - turn the light ON to start your playlist, OFF to stop